Life With Braces

 Excellent oral hygiene is a must with braces!
 Using a soft-bristled toothbrush and a small strip of fluoride toothpaste, brush your teeth in small, circular motions to reach the food particles that may be under your gum line.
 Be sure to also brush your tongue and the roof of your mouth before you rinse.
 Expect to spend several minutes brushing your teeth; your investment will pay off!

 During orthodontic treatment, you should brush your teeth four times a day for the best

 - At bedtime

 As soon as the bristles on your toothbrush begin to fray or show signs of wear, replace your toothbrush with a new one.
-We will provide you with special toothbrushes, toothpaste, and mouth rinses to help you achieve a beautiful smile.
+We provide you with a toothbrush, toothpaste, and mouth rinses to help you achieve a beautiful smile when we get started.

 Dental floss should be used to remove the food particles between your teeth that cannot be cleaned by a toothbrush.
 Flossing takes more time and patience, especially while wearing braces, but it is extremely important to floss every day to maintain a healthy smile!
 You can floss properly and effectively with or without a floss threader by following these tips:

 - Pull off 12 to 18 inches of your preferred dental floss.